dpengineering/azure-maze/README.md

 pip3 install kivy
 ```

+2. For kivy, Pidev must be installed from https://github.com/dpengineering/RaspberryPiCommon

 ## Azure Kinect on Linux ##
 As most Microsoft documentation is windows based, Linux usage will be documented as thoroughly as possible for future use.
 In general, follow instructions in the Microsoft documentation.